microchip-pic-avr-examples/pic18f56q71-dual-op-amp-demo/README.md

 # PIC18F56Q71 DUAL OP AMP DEMO

-The PIC18F56Q71 has two op amp modules capable of multiple configurations.
-To demonstrate this we will be doing a project based on the original Operational Amplifier demo on the PIC18F16Q41, but will include both OP-AMP channels.
+1. The PIC18F56Q71 uses two multi-configurable Operational Amplifier (op amp) modules.
+2. A project including both OP AMP channels will be showcased in this demo, similar to the Operational Amplifier demo on the PIC18F16Q41.